 Both types of molding are stocked in very long lengths, racked vertically at the home improvement store or lumber center.
-The long length is so that you can use full-length pieces to cover most walls.
-Although you can join shorter pieces to cover a long wall using scarf-joints, most trim carpenters try to avoid this, since full-length pieces give a smoother look.
+This extra-long length is so that you can use full-length pieces to cover most walls.
+Although you can join shorter pieces to cover a long wall using scarf joints, most carpenters try to avoid this since full-length pieces give a smoother look.

 Shoe and quarter-round moldings are quite flexible, intended to bend and conform to the floor profile.
 Don't worry about buying perfectly straight pieces; they can easily be bent into place during installation.

-In the demonstration shown here, the installation will feature both inside and outside miters to join pieces of moldings at the corners.
-This requires you to cut the ends of the moldings cut at 45° in order to make the 90° corners.
-Our demonstration will also show how to cut and install a return—a small piece that can be used to finish off an exposed end of the trim.
+This installation features both inside and outside miters to join pieces of moldings at the corners.
+This requires you to cut the ends of the moldings cut at 45 degrees to make the 90-degree corners.
+This installation also demonstrates how to cut and install a return: a small piece that finishes off an exposed end of the trim.

 02 of 13

 Most finish carpenters like to finish the long trim pieces before measuring, cutting, and installing them—either by painting or applying stain and varnish.
 This is considerably easier than trying to finish the quarter-round or shoe molding after it is nailed in place.
 Some touch-up work will be needed after the trim is installed, but this can be done with a brush.

 Make sure the moldings are clean and smooth by giving them a light sanding.
 Run a tack cloth down the length to remove sawdust.

 If you do choose to stain your moldings, make sure to choose a stain-grade hardwood base-shoe or quarter-round molding, preferably the same species of wood as your baseboards or floors.
 Pine or other softwoods are good for painting but do not take stain very well.